 Extensive range of student clubs and groups.

 Each year the range of clubs and groups can change according to the interests of the students.
-Some of those on offer are Chess, Debating, Down-Hill Derby and Thinkers.
+Some of those on offer are Chess, Photography, Debating and Thinkers.
 We also have a number of musical groupsand music lessons on offer, an annual drama production, Stage Challenge, and a film festival showcasing films made by the students.
 There are Science and Spanish clubs as well as peer tutoring at lunchtimes in English, Mathematics and Science.

 Wentworth Bus Service running from Matakana, Kaukapakapa, Coatesville and North Shore.